mulkieran/justbytes/README.rst

 which are quantities which must be measured with a measuring instrument which has some built-in imprecision, the number of bytes of memory in RAM, or on a disk, is a quantity that is not measured, but is known precisely.
+This precision arises because the number represents not as much an amount of memory as a number of addressable, byte-size, locations in memory.

 Consequently, computations such as addition of two Sizes, and conversion between different magnitudes of bytes, i.e., from MiB to GiB, must be done precisely.
 The underlying implementation must therefore use a precise